epfl-ada/ada-2024-project-fadadudata2024/docs/index.markdown

 ### The Key Comparison 🎭
 - America’s cast diversity (mean 0.39) is slightly higher than Europe’s (mean 0.33), suggesting more colorful casting choices in American Comedies.
-However, we observe that diverity is not necessarily tighed to a better ratings.
-Indeed, there is no visible shift in the IMDb ratings as the diversity of a movie's cast increases, in Americ and in Europe.
+However, we observe that diversity is not necessarily tied to a better rating.
+Indeed, there is no visible shift in the IMDb ratings as the diversity of a movie’s cast increases, in America and in Europe.

-- The Ethnicity Score spread in America’s plot shows a more divers representation of society thought Comedies.
-This most probably stems from the Americas being a land of welcome over the years and fostering a multicurtural society.
-Indeed, "every film is the result of the society that produced it" (Jean-Luc Godard)
+- The Ethnicity Score spread in America’s plot shows a more diverse representation of society through Comedies.
+This most probably stems from the Americas being a land of welcome over the years and fostering a multicultural society.

 <div class="container-fluid mt-5 mb-2">
   <div class="row justify-content-center text-center">